jaames/zfont/README.md

 ### Waiting for Fonts to Load

-In most cases you don't have to worry about waiting for fonts to load, as text will magically pop into existence once its font is ready.
+In most cases you don't have to worry about waiting for fonts to load, as text objects will magically pop into existence once their font is ready.
 However, the plugin also provides a `Zdog.waitForFonts()` utility function if you need to delay anything until all the fonts in your scene have finished loading.

 For example, let's adapt the animation loop from the example above so that it doesn't begin until the fonts are ready: